rzafiamy/landing/app/public/markdown/confidentiality.md

-Here’s a sample `confidentiality.md` file for your chatbot AI web mobile app:

----

 ### **Privacy and Confidentiality Policy**

 At **AI Chatbot App**, your privacy and trust are our top priorities.
 We are committed to safeguarding your personal information and ensuring your conversations remain secure and confidential.